-We incur and will continue to incur costs to comply with the requirements of environmental, health and safety, and transportation laws, ordinances, and regulations.
-We anticipate that these requirements could become more stringent in the future, and we cannot assure you that compliance costs will not be material.
+We have incurred and will continue to incur costs to comply with the requirements of environmental, health and safety, and transportation laws, ordinances, and regulations.
+These requirements could become more stringent in the future, and we cannot assure you that compliance costs will not be material.